 Excelsior and Capt.
 Sulu, they defeat the Bird-of-Prey of the treacherous General Chang

 and save the life of the Federation President, who was the next on the

 assassination list.
 It turns out that it was a joined conspiracy of Klingon and

-Starfleet officers together with the Romulan ambassador who wanted the cold war
+Starfleet officers together with the Romulan ambassador, who all wanted the cold war

 Remarkable quotes: "There is an old Vulcan proverb: 'Only Nixon could go to China.'"
 (Spock), "I offer a toast.
 'The undiscovered country.'
 The future."
 (Chancellor Gorkon), "What about that smell?
 You know only top-of-the-line models can even talk."
 (Enterprise crewman), "Perhaps you know Russian epic of Cinderella.
 If shoe fits, wear it."
 (Chekov)

 Remarkable fact: The same planet Khitomer will be the target of a Romulan sneak attack in the 24th century.